zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The template already exists
-2. The caller does not have necessary permissions to create templates
+2. The caller does not have an enabling assignment to create templates
 3. Invalid assignment specified
 4. Mixed Jurisdiction assignments not allowed